Technologies and Trends

 We will walk through already accomplished steps and the 12 month roadmap and pros & cons of our choices.

-Improving network virtualisation in Openstack: SRIOV and DPDK
+Improving network virtualization in Openstack: SRIOV and DPDK

 Mohamed Elsakhawy, SHARCNET